-- Humanities 210, 220, or 230.
-This course is considered part of the major field of study and may not be used to satisfy the Group A or Group B requirement.
-Students who take a second 200-level humanities course may count that course toward Group A or Group B.
+For students using the 2018 distribution requirements, this course is considered part of the major field of study and may not be used to satisfy the Group A or Group B requirement.
+(Students who take a second 200-level humanities course may count that course toward Group A or Group B.)

 - Four units in history.

 - A third year (i.e., two semester-long 300-level courses or above) of foreign language literature or composition.

 - A junior seminar (such as English 301/302 or History 411/412) in history, English, or a foreign language.
 This does not count toward the required four classes in history and literature.